 I’ve also included a photograph of a half carat princess cut diamond solitaire ring to give you an idea of how it looks like when worn in real life.
 I know many people get hung up on buying the largest possible size they can afford while others are contented with a simple no-frills ring.

-This ring was worn on a size 7 finger and is a simple 4 prong solitaire design.
+This simple 4 prong solitaire ring is worn on a size 7 finger and the setting puts the emphasis on the center stone.
 At the end of the day, whether a half carat diamond is too big or too small is subjective and depends on an individual’s values.

 Assuming you choose a simple ring setting and mid-range diamond, a ballpark figure of roughly $1500 to $2000 would be sufficient to get a beautiful looking ring.
 Having said this, do note that the actual cost of an engagement ring would really depend on a variety of factors.

 This is because the cost of a diamond ring is made up of 2 main components: the ring setting and the center stone.
 Depending on the intricacy and style of ring you choose, prices can vary.
 Also, the quality of the center like color and clarity ratings would affect the cost of the center stone.

 Here’s a price chart that I compiled for 0.5 carat princess cut diamonds of various cut quality, color and clarity ratings to give you an idea of price differences between them.
 To state the obvious, you will notice that the higher the clarity and color grades, the more expensive the diamonds become.

 While carat, cut, clarity and color grades are the more obvious factors that influence prices, there are also subtle reasons like eyecleanliness, color hue and fluorescence that can also affect the price of a diamond.